theGreatKyle1994/project-alpha/documentation/table-of-contents/Doc-Engine.md

 ## Global Context

-Engine.jsx is the host of all the various global values used throughout the application.
+Engine.jsx is the host of all the various global values used throughout the /game route.
 Most of these are created from custom hooks.
 However, some may come from other origins like the canvas ref.
 The current available values are:

 ```javascript
 {